 In every state, there is a state medical board that regulates physicians, physician assistants, and other medical professionals.
 In North Carolina, the North Carolina Medical Board (NCMB) provides licenses for doctors and their assistants.
 The NCMB also investigates complaints made against licensees, and when necessary, disciplines them for violating state law or professional regulations.
 The Board consists of 13 members appointed by the governor.
 It must include eight licensed physicians, one licensed physician assistant, one nurse practitioner, and three members of the public who have “no financial or professional interest in a health service or profession.”

-If you are a medical professional licensed by the NCMB, and you have learned of a complaint filed against you, do not hesitate to contact the medical license defense attorneys at Randall & Stump, PLLC.
+If you are a medical professional licensed by the NCMB, and you have learned of a complaint filed against you, do not hesitate to contact the medical license defense attorneys at Randall & Stump, Criminal Defense Attorneys.
 Whether the complaint relates to patient care or your own conduct, we are here to aggressively defend you and fight for you to keep your professional license.

 To learn more about the NCMB disciplinary process and how to defend yourself, contact a professional license defense attorney from our firm at (980) 237-4579, or schedule your free consultation through our online contact form.